wingsofovnia/p2p-group27-onion/README.md

 # Onion Forwarding Module

-The Onion module deals with constructing onion tunnels for tunnelling data streams from CM/UI module.
+The Onion Forwarding module is concerned with handling the API connections and P2P connections.
+It forwards data between API connections and onion tunnels.

 ## Authors